All Episodes

 Here's why I want to know.

-And I'm I'm wondering, is it still something complicated for people to understand?
+I've explained the Limbaugh Theorem for months now, and I'm wondering, is it still something complicated for people to understand?

-Basically, I evolved the Limbaugh theorem to explain something that didn't make any sense to me.
+Basically, I evolved the Limbaugh Theorem to explain something that didn't make any sense to me.

-Opposed to the direction of the country, opposed to Obamacare and so forth.
+I saw polls which showed the American people, by vast majorities, opposed to Obama's agenda, opposed to the direction of the country, opposed to Obamacare and so forth.

 People supported Obama's agenda, and yet every aspect of it they opposed.